hyperlabs-finance/hypershare/README.md

 ## Upgradability
 Hypershares functional logic may well see numerous upgrades throughout a company's life.
 To support upgradability, token accounting is separated from the underlying logic.
 This means that the overall state is maintained between upgrades.

-## Non-fractional Shares
+## Non-divisible Shares

-Non-fractional shares introduce significant usability errors, particularly for services that are reliant on fractional fees, such as liquidity pools.
-Previous approaches to non-fractional shares simply set to the token to zero decimal places, as opposed to the conventional eighteen.
+Non-divisible shares introduce significant usability errors, particularly for services that are reliant on divisible fees, such as liquidity pools.
+Previous approaches to non-divisible shares simply set to the token to zero decimal places, as opposed to the conventional eighteen.
 The issue is that this design is hard to reverse once tokens are released.
-Instead, to support non-fractional shares Hypersurface simply enforces non-fractional token transfers.
-If a transfer creates fractional shares it will  fail.
+Instead, to support non-divisible shares Hypersurface simply enforces non-divisible token transfers.
+If a transfer creates divisible shares it will  fail.

 ## Metadata